control-carro-embebidos/pop_corn/README.md

 The 'img' directory contains some images and utilities to convert images to matrix format.

-The files in the 'py' subdirectory cannot be executed in MicroPython.
+The files in the 'py' subdirectory can not be executed in MicroPython.
 The files in the 'upy' subdirectory cannot be executed on a computer.

 To collaborate, please fork the repository, create a new branch for your changes, and submit a pull request.
 Contributions, issues, and feature requests are welcome.